- The average cost of car insurance for a 65-year-old driver in Connecticut is $1,628 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Connecticut?

-According to our data, Geico offers the cheapest state minimum auto insurance for seniors in Connecticut at about $486 a year, on average.
-State Farm and Kemper also scored high when it comes to cheap state minimum insurance coverage for seniors in Connecticut.
+Based on our data, $486 offers the lowest state minimum auto insurance rates for seniors in Connecticut, at $486 yearly.
+State Farm and Kemper also provide affordable rates on state minimum coverage for seniors in Connecticut.

 Which companies offer the cheapest liability car insurance for seniors in Connecticut?